shazoom/banana_terminal/README.md

-Open a terminal and change directory (cd) to the result found by searching with Alfred limiting itself to folders.
+Open a Finder windwos or terminal—and change directory—to the result found by searching with Alfred limiting itself to folders.

 Download from releases.